Date of Graduation

 Nursing relevance Patients who elected not to utilize earplugs for sleep reported they were pleased that such an option existed and perceived the nursing staff as being interested in their overall wellbeing.
 Nursing staff also reported increased recognition of elevated noise (talking at nursing station) and worked to decrease loud talking amongst staff members.

 Dominguez, Anjanette S., "Patient Satisfaction Related to Noise in the Coronary Care Unit" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 73.